mohammadtakneshan/Sentiment-Analysis-on-a-Custom-Dataset/README.md

   - Contains the structure for language selection, text input, and sentiment analysis display.
   - Uses JavaScript for dynamic tab switching and event handling.

----

-Let me know if you'd like further refinements or additional details!

 ## How to Run

 1. Clone the repository: